C++ API Reference

 box – The box volume where points should be removed.
 The transform is relative to the cell base frame.

-void clipPointCloudWithMesh(const Pose &transform, const Triangles &mesh)
+void clipPointCloudWithMesh(const Pose &transform, const Mesh &mesh)

 Updates the environment point cloud by removing all points inside the specified mesh.